Sledro/Wator/README.md

 To compile the program, open the repo in the command prompt and type "make"

 To clean/remove the object files type "make clean"

++# chmod 755 ./profile.sh first to run this file via command line +# This file will clean, build and run the program and produce a valgrind profiling report +# on compleation the valgrind report can be viewed with kcachegrind GUI tool +# To install profiling tools:
++
++# sudo apt-get update
++# sudo apt install valgrind
++# sudo apt install kcachegrind

+see profile.sh for more info